nest/nest-simulator/doc/guides/index.rst

 Guides
 ==============

-Here you can find detailed look into a variety of topics in NEST.
+Here you can find details on a variety of topics in NEST.

 .. toctree::
     :maxdepth: 1